Explore the data and map solar energy

 2. In the Raster Functions pane search box, type hillshade.
 In the list of results, under Surface, click Hillshade.

-The Hillshade tool opens.
+The Hillshade tool appears.

 Parameters for the Hillshade raster function

-4. In the Contents pane, drag the DSM layer above the Hillshade_DSM layer.
+5. In the Contents pane, drag the DSM layer above the Hillshade_DSM layer.

-Drawing order rearranged with DSM above Hillshade_DSM
+Drawing order with an arrow placing DSM above Hillshade_DSM

 The DSM layer is set to 40 percent layer transparency.
 When it is drawn above the hillshade, both layers are visible.